ubuntu/ubuntu-project-docs/docs/reference/exception-DockerUpdates.rst

 more value to our users by delivering an "upstream" experience rather than worrying over-much about backward compatibility or regressions.

-The Technical Board approved such an approach in the meeting on 2016-XX-XX.

 Process
 -------